railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Configuring the Main Company
 ----------------------------

 Start to personalize your database by renaming the :guilabel:`Main Company` from its default of \ ``Tiny sprl``\   to the name of your own company or (in this case) another example company.
-When you print standard documents such as quotations, orders and invoices you'll find this personalization information used in the document headers and footers.
+When you print standard documents such as quotations, orders and invoices you'll find this configuration information used in the document headers and footers.

 To do this, click :menuselection:`Partners --> Partners`  and click the name of the only company there, which is \ ``Tiny sprl``\  .
 This gives you a read-only view form view of the company, so make it editable by clicking the  *Edit*  button to the upper left of the form.